“Hiking is NOT one of my superpowers,” I said to my three companions. But it was too late to turn back; we were more than halfway there.

 Sure, when I was in my 20’s, I easily clambered up New Hampshire’s 6,148 foot Mt.
 Washington.
 Three different times, mind you.
 But that was several decades ago.

 Comparatively, Mt.
 Woodson is only 2,800 feet in elevation.
 I did some quick math… Mt.
 Washington is 2.2 times higher than Mt.
 Woodson, and I’m approximately 2.2 times older than I was the last time I climbed it.
 Good to go!

 I convinced three of my San Diego buddies – Marie, Diana, and Rebecca – to join me.

 “You do understand it’s four miles to the summit, all uphill, with no shade,” said Rebecca, more a statement than question.

 “Um, never mind,” I said.
 “I’m not in that great shape; I’ll never make it.”

 “But don’t you want everyone to see your new Facebook profile hanging off Potato Chip Rock?” asked Diana?
 I hate it when my friends know me that well.

-We arrived at Lake Poway Recreational Center at around 9 a.m.
+We arrived at Lake Poway Recreational Center at around 9 a.m. for the Potato Chip Rock hike.
 It was an off-season weekday, so there were few people around.
 The cool early morning mist clinging to the path was a welcome comrade.
 You could almost taste the dank vapor as the well-maintained sandy path wound around, providing stunning vistas of the southern shore of the lake.

 We walked for about a mile, and while the hike is rated strenuous, so far, it was a piece of cake.
 The only trouble was a sign depicting a sketch of a mountain lion.
 It seems that mountain lions have been sighted in the chaparral.
 Good thing Rebecca had a walking stick.